 A common misconception among tourists is that alcohol in North Korea is either banned or severely restricted.
 In fact not only is it very common, its production is actually encouraged by the state.
-There is a surprisingly huge range of alcoholic beverages on the market, from traditional Korean alcohols such as Makkoli and Soju, foreign alcohols like beer and grape wine to medicinal alcohols that contain ingredients such as tiger bone, ground starfish and of course, ginseng.
+There is a surprisingly huge range of alcoholic beverages on the market, from traditional Korean alcohol such as Makkoli and Soju, foreign alcohols like beer and grape wine to medicinal alcohols that contain ingredients such as tiger bone, ground starfish and of course, ginseng.
 Recently the first ever North Korean whiskey was also produced and will make its way onto local shelves very soon.

 So what types of alcohol are there in North Korea?

-The most popular alcohols in North Korea are soju and beer.
+The most popular Korean alcohol in North Korea are soju and beer.
 Soju has been a favourite on the Korean peninsula for centuries.
 Traditionally made from fermented grain, North Korean producers now also use ingredients such as acorn or pine nuts.
 While in South Korea the typical alcohol content of soju has dropped from around 35% to 16-18% today, typical North Korean soju has a higher alcohol content of 25% to 30%.
 North and South Korea however, both still produce traditional higher-alcohol sojus that can clock in at over 40% alcohol.

 Beer in North Korea is seen by many as an affordable luxury; it’s more expensive than other alcohols, but isn’t entirely out of reach for many, like foreign spirits may be.
 There are several large breweries producing beer in North Korea – Taedonggang Beer being by far the most well-known both inside North Korea and in the outside world.
 Other large brands include Ryongsong, Ponghak and Pyongyang beer.

 There has recently been a big increase in the range of bottled beers available; new brands available in stores include Gyonghung, Taeha, Samgak and Haemaji beer.